The DIBP has been informed about the issues people have raised with Oz Kiwi in relation to the 189 (NZ) Stream Visa application process.

 If applying for an exemption or waiver to the income requirement you will also need:

 - evidence of exemption to the income requirement such as a court order, parenting plan or compensation claim; or

 - evidence of parental leave/carers leave such as a letter from your employer.

 Gather your supporting documents, they do not need to be certified.
 In particular you will need:

 - your passport photo page

-- your rates notice or rental agreement as proof of residing in Australia
+- your rates notice, rental agreement, utility bill as proof of residing in Australia

 - either ATO Tax Assessment Notices or evidence of income exemption for the primary applicant